Black Friday (shopping): 2016

 In 2016, 21-year-old Demond Cottman was shot and killed around 01:00 Friday morning outside a Macy's store in New Jersey.
 The shooter fired multiple shots, leaving an SUV covered in bullet holes, but the motives remain unclear.
 Cottman's 26-year-old brother was also injured.
 A shooting at the Wolfchase Galleria Mall in Memphis, Tennessee, left one man injured.
 Derrick Blackburn, 19, was later arrested for unlawful possession of a weapon.

 In Vancouver, a shirtless man attacked several people using his belt as a whip.
 The incident occurred outside an Adidas store where a crowd was awaiting the release of a rare shoe.

 2018

 At the Riverchase Galleria in Hoover, Alabama, Emantic Fitzgerald Bradford Jr., was shot and killed by a security guard after two people were wounded in a shooting.
-On Saturday, the police announced that the shooter was not Bradford, but he was involved in the shooting.
+On Saturday, the police announced that the shooter was not Bradford, but claimed he was involved in the shooting.